-An intensely limey and luscious dessert that’s super easy to make!
-White boxed cake mix is filled with tangy Key lime filling and topped with whipped cream.
+An intensely tangy and luscious dessert that’s super easy to make!
+White boxed cake is filled with tart Key lime filling and topped with whipped cream.

 - 1 box white cake mix, plus ingredients listed on the box